We are on a journey of healing, reclamation and transformation to ensure a healthy future for the coming generations.

 Guardianship – Protect and care for the well-being of humanity and the earth.

-We prioritize local knowledge to affirm cultural identity, connect people and the environment, and determine our pathway forward.
+We prioritize local knowledge to affirm identity, connect people and the environment, and build relationships.

 Board of Directors